International Alumni Mentoring Program

 - Monitoring your learning outcomes

 Mentoring is a professional relationship, as such, you need to conduct yourself in an ethical and professional manner in this program.
+This includes maintaining communications with your mentor, being timely and punctual, and respectful.

 Who will I be matched with?

-- based overseas, Adelaide or interstate.
+- is based overseas, Adelaide or interstate.

 Matching will carefully be conducted according to your preferences and goals stated on the registration forms, including cultural/academic background, desired career skills, target industries/organisations, or other areas that you might have in common with mentor.